JOURNEY WITH AYAHUASCA

-Drinking The Medicine
+Drinking the Medicine

-First-timers are sometimes given a smaller dose than more experienced drinkers.
-The shaman will often blow mapacho smoke over the cup and he might also put his own intention or prayer into the cup and/or sing an icaro before handing it over.
+First-timers are often given a smaller dose than more experienced drinkers.
+The shaman will usually blow mapacho smoke over the cup, and he might also put his own intention or prayer into the cup and/or sing an icaro before handing it over to you.

 When you have drunk the ayahuasca, you will return to your place in the room and the next person will go forward until each person in the room has drunk their dose.
 The shaman will usually drink last.

 One of the principle roles of the shaman during an ayahuasca ceremony is to protect the space and everyone in it.
 This is why, for inexperienced people at least, it is important to drink with a genuine shaman.
 Without the protection of a good shaman, you’re more open and vulnerable to negative energies and spirits.

 Once everyone in the room has drunk the ayahuasca, the shaman will sometimes go around the room and blow mapacho smoke over each person, primarily over their crown chakra and over their hands.
 Mapacho is pure jungle tobacco and is a very powerful and sacred plant medicine/spirit.
 The mapacho smoke acts as additional protection from negative energies and spirits.

 After the mapacho blessing, it is time to turn out all the lights (or blow out the candles).
 The rest of the ayahuasca ceremony will take place in total darkness.